-Based on the review of habitat requirements and the results of the field surveys, it was determined that the BSA only provides marginal habitat for special-status plant species.

-No special-status plant species were detected during the botanical surveys conducted on April 29, August 7 and 14, 2014, and July 20, 2018.
+Based on this review of habitat requirements and the results of the field assessment, it was determined that the BSA only provides marginal habitat for the special-status plant species with potential to occur in the region.
+No special-status plant species were detected during the botanical survey conducted on April 29, 2014.
 Thus, implementation of the proposed project is not expected to adversely affect any special-status plant species.